envato-archive/flv/README.md

 # FLV

-A Ruby library for parsing FLV files.
+A Ruby library for parsing FLV files and metadata sections.

 ## Installation